backtrace-labs/backtrace-unity/README.md

 Backtrace can detect and flag low memory conditions for Unity games running on Android devices.
 When low memory conditions are detected, two attributes will be set:

 - `memory.warning` will be set to `true`
-- `memory.warning.date` will be set to the local time of the device at the moment the low memory condition was detected.
+- `memory.warning.date` will be set to the epoch timestamp of when the low memory condition was detected.

 If the games does not recover from low memory conditions and the operating system does decide to kill the game, a crash report will be submitted to Backtrace with `memory.warning` and `memory.warning.date` set.